-As of April 6, 2016, Subdistrict #1 has finalized FSA CRP-1 Contracts for 2,763.0 acres in Permanent Water Retirement and 3,092 acres in 15-Year Water Retirement for a total of 5,855 acres, reducing water consumption by approximately 10,800 acre-feet per year.
-Subdistrict #1 Rio Grande CREP signup is ongoing and the additional cash incentives for permanent groundwater retirement as well as surface water shares included in a Contract are offered in 2016.
+As of April 11, 2017, Subdistrict #1 has finalized FSA CRP-1 Contracts for 2,763.0 acres in Permanent Water Retirement and 3,572 acres in 15 Year Water Retirement terms for a total of 6,335.0 acres reducing water consumption by approximately 12,670 acre-feet per year.
+Subdistrict #1 Rio Grande CREP signup is ongoing.
+The Subdistrict Board of Managers increased additional cash incentives for both permanent and temporary groundwater retirement Contracts offered in 2017.
 A map and legal descriptions for these CREP parcels is included in Appendix L.